luohao122/dev-lounge/graphql-apollov4-express-setup/graphql-apollov4-express-setup.md

 ### Source code (Starting Point - Main Branch)

 The source code for this project is available in the repository linked below.
-Please ensure you are using the main branch as the starting point:
+If you want to follow along with this guide, you can use the main branch as a reference.
+However, you can also apply these instructions to your own project setup :
 [Source Code - Main Branch](https://github.com/luohao122/minimal-api-app)

 ### Install Required Packages